 “I want a credit card with points that don’t expire.”

-That’s something I hear from many people, especially first-timers to the miles game.
-To be fair, it’s a perfectly reasonable ask- after all, it may take a while to save up for your first big redemption.
-Non-expiring points let you convert them when you’re good and ready, minimizing transfer fees and removing the risk of them expiring on you unawares.
+That’s something I hear from many people, and to be fair, it’s a perfectly reasonable ask.
+After all, it may take a while to save up for your first big redemption.
+There’s nothing worse than getting pulled back from the finish line because some points you earned at the start of the journey expired!

-Even though I don’t think expiry of points should be that big a concern (read on to find out why), let’s answer the question at hand first.
+Even though I don’t think expiring points should be that big a concern (I’ll explain why later), let’s deal with the question at hand first.

 How long are credit card points valid for?